-A beautiful old town in southern Czech Republic with many buildings in Gothic, Renaissance and Baroque style.
+A beautiful old town in the southern Czech Republic with many buildings in Gothic, Renaissance and Baroque style.
 If you like history and architecture and have more than 2 days in Prague, I think you should go on a day trip to Cesky Krumlow.

 For those who like to pamper themselves in a Spa, Karlovy Vary is something to look closer at.
 Here, royals from all over Europe have pilgrimaged through the years to take care of their body and mind.
 Even today it is a popular spa resort.

 Unfortunately, more famous as Theresienstadt and one of Hitler’s concentration camps, which was mainly used for keeping Jews as prisoners.
-However, there were more than 77,000 jews who died here and today you can go on guided tours survivors from the Ghetto.
+However, there were more than 77,000 Jews who died here and today you can go on guided tours survivors from the Ghetto.

 Top Places to visit in Prague?